stephenmk/Jitendex/README.md

 website (kotobank, goo.ne.jp, jitenon, etc.), it will contain a hyperlink to that resource as well.

-### Furigana for example sentences
-Most of the words that appear in example sentences are indexed to particular JMdict entries, so it wouldn't be too hard to gather accurate furigana information for them.
-The words that aren't indexed (proper nouns, numbers and counters) would need to be reviewed individually to ensure correctness.

 ### Multimedia Support
 - Images for select entries sourced from Wikimedia Commons (or other free and open image sources).